hamburgcodingschool/react-2020-05/project.md

   - visiting date
   - authors name
   - image
-  - A magnitude is placed at right/top and links to the detail page '/details:id'
+  - When user clicks on one of the listed blog post than she gets linked to the detail page '/details:id'

 **In Detail**
 - On clicking at the title or the magnitude of the blog post preview, the blog post is opened at the detail page '/post/:id'.